Disorder effects in a model of competing superconducting and charge-density wave orders in YBa$_2$Cu$_3$O$_{6+x}$: Introduction

+Previous works have introduced Ginzburg-Landau and nonlinear sigma models (NLSM) to study the competition between superconducting and CDW orders in the absence \cite{Zachar,Demler,Efetov,Hayward1} and presence of disorder \cite{Nie,NLSM-layers,NLSM-bilayer,Vinograd24}.
+In particular, we have shown that increasing the strength of a delta-correlated Gaussian disorder leads to larger short-range CDW correlations at low temperatures \cite{NLSM-layers}.
+If interpreted as a universal relation between disorder strength and CDW correlations this appears to conflict with an experiment by Achkar {\it et al}. \cite{Achkar-disorder}, who used quench cooling to destroy the ortho structure of the doped oxygens in the YBCO chain layers \cite{Andersen-ortho} and resonant x-ray scattering to reveal that such disordering of the dopant atoms leads to uniform {\it reduction} of the CDW structure factor across all temperatures.

-Previous studies have introduced Ginzburg-Landau and nonlinear sigma models (NLSM) to study the competition between superconducting and CDW orders in the absence \cite{Zachar,Demler,Efetov,Hayward1} and in the presence of disorder \cite{Nie,NLSM-layers}.
-Here we are going to use an NLSM that is adapted to the structure of YBCO, and which was shown to exhibit many of the salient features of the observed CDW signatures in this compound under magnetic fields \cite{NLSM-bilayer} and strain \cite{Vinograd24}.
-While we have included a random potential on the chain layers in our previous works \cite{NLSM-bilayer,Vinograd24}, we have not investigated the effects of varying the correlation length of this potential.
-We have also not considered in detail the consequences of additional disorder on the CuO$_2$ planes.
-In the following we bridge this gap by incorporating the missing elements into the model and by studying their impact using numerical Monte Carlo simulations alongside replica and large-$N$ analytical techniques.
+Our studies of an NLSM adopted to reflect the structure of YBCO have demonstrated its ability to reproduce many of the salient features of the observed CDW signatures in this compound under the influence of magnetic fields \cite{NLSM-bilayer} and strain \cite{Vinograd24}.
+However, while these works included a random potential on the chain layers, we have not yet investigated the effects of varying the correlation length of the potential.
+Hence, it remains uncertain whether the same NLSM can also capture the observed reduction in the CDW correlations due to oxygen disordering.
+In the following we answer this question in the affirmative using numerical Monte Carlo simulations.

-We show that a correlated potential on the chain layers nucleates a more coherent CDW order than a local Gaussian disorder.
-At the same time, although the CDW structure factor is larger for a system with correlated chain potential its temperature dependence is essentially the same for both types of chain disorder, as was also observed experimentally \cite{Achkar-disorder}.
-A similar statement holds for the magnitude and temperature dependence of the calculated CDW correlation length.
-Here, however, we find a discrepancy with the experimental results \cite{Achkar-disorder} that exhibit considerably smaller changes in the magnitude of the CDW correlation length upon disordering of the ortho structure.
+Specifically, we show that increasing the correlation length of the potential in the chain layers induces an increase in the CDW structure factor, even when the variance of the random potential is simultaneously reduced.
+This indicates that a correlated chain potential is more effective in nucleating CDW order than a local Gaussian disorder.
+Furthermore, the relative increase in the CDW structure factor is largely independent of the temperature, as was observed experimentally \cite{Achkar-disorder}.
+Similar statements hold for the magnitude and temperature dependence of the calculated CDW correlation length.
+Here, however, we find a discrepancy with the experimental results \cite{Achkar-disorder} that exhibit considerably smaller changes in the magnitude of the CDW correlation length following the disordering of the ortho structure.
+Given the overall success of the model in reproducing the observed phenomenology, I take this discrepancy as a guidance for further theoretical refinements.